5 Ways to Use Your Restaurant Capital

 Obtaining capital for your restaurant can seem like a tough hill to climb.
 But don’t worry, help is out there if you look in the right places.

 For example, whether your restaurant business goal is to open a new location, invest in new equipment, bolster your restaurant working capital cushion, or just manage cash flow over the next few months, you're going to need a reliable source of funding to make your dreams a reality.
-Toast Capital offers restaurants access to fast, flexible funding for any restaurant need.* Toast restaurants may be eligible for a loan from $5K to $300K that can be used for any restaurant need.
+Toast Capital provides eligible Toast customers with access to loans from $5K to $300K that can be used for any restaurant need.
 Toast Capital Loans have one fixed cost with automated repayment that flexes with sales* – with no compounding interest and no personal guarantees.
-Once you’ve been approved and signed your Toast Capital Loan agreement, you can expect funds to be sent to your bank account in as soon as the next business day.
+Once you’ve been approved and signed your Toast Capital Loan agreement, you can expect funds to be sent to your bank account in as soon as one business day**.

 If you’re not a Toast restaurant, we’ve got another idea for you.
 Let’s say you took out an SBA Loan or received a cash advance.
 Great – but don’t forget to take advantage of the Section 179 Tax Incentive.

 But wait, what exactly is the 179?
 Originally intended for small businesses, it’s one of the most lucrative incentives released by the IRS.
 Using this tax incentive program, businesses can deduct the purchase price of new and used equipment and off-the shelf software from their gross income.
 Talk to your CPA or a tax specialist to fill you in and see if your business is eligible.

 The marketing tips & tricks your restaurant needs

 We’ll handle your info according to our privacy statement.